-Farm Craft Studio contains a collection of over seventeen years of work, projects, and events generated at our home basement.
+Farm Craft Studio contains a collection of over seventeen years of homestead work, projects, and events generated in our home basement.
 It is truly a magic space.
-Love at first sight, it’s the reason we bought the property in the first place and amazingly, it manages to find room for everything we put in it.
+Love at first sight, it’s the reason we bought the property and amazingly, it manages to find room for everything we put in it.

 Not only do we have moving boxes that haven’t been opened since we moved in (nineteen years ago); but our second and third goat births happened in our basement.
 Earl and Earlene greeted us one morning as we went downstairs to check on mama Minnie.
 There they were.
 Our newest goat family.

 But before that, the first goat birth was a complete surprise.
 One morning, about a year before Earl and Earlene were born, I noticed something white in with Minnie.
 Come to find out it was our first ever baby goat.
 Clearly his father was a Boer because baby Lester was white with brown on his face.
 As my first lap-goat, he’ll always be my favorite of favorites.

 After the goats got their own barn and moved out of the basement I turned the space in to a soap factory so I could make goat milk soaps and lotions.
 (My justification for getting/keeping more goats.)
 Gran’ Nanny’s Goat Milk Soaps was born in 2004 and has survived nicely through festivals and retail dealers (mostly in Stanly County).
 To this day, we only use goat milk soaps because of it’s soothing affects on our skin.
 (We need all the help I can get because we work OUTSIDE most of the time.)

 Along the way, other interests developed that keep us busy.
 Below is a list of our Family of Companies.
 See the right column for links to these sites.

 - Sleeping Dog Ranch describes living our farmstead life and everything that goes along with it.
 We’ve lived here since 2000 and are in the process of transitioning our seasonal gardens/pastures to include as many permaculture principles as possible.